 The HYSOMA is a software for soil mapping applications of hyperspectral imagery developed by GFZ German Research Center for Geosciences.

-The ARTMO GUI is a software package that provides essential tools for running and inverting a suite of plant RTMs.
+The ARTMO GUI provides essential tools for running and inverting a suite of plant RTMs.

 The EnMAP Box is a free software designed to process hyperspectral remote sensing data and EnMAP sensor data.